XX001 3 x 3 cm bases (square) These are used for the majority of Peter Pig rule systems. Usually infantry 40 Bases in a pack. £3.50

 Historical scenarios included Bunker's Hill Freeman's farm Brier Creek Newtown Camden Kings Mountain Hannah's Cowpens Guilford Courthouse Eutaw Springs

 How much scenery needed Peter Pig games use templates to represent scenery areas.
-The trees and houses are indicative not literal.8 of 6x12" templates for Dervish player only.
+The trees and houses are indicative not literal.8 templates ecah of 6x12".

 Measurement method If measuring has to be very accurate, time is wasted and cheating can occur.
 Inches.